open-cloud/xos/docs/dev/synchronizers.md

 ## Overview of the synchronizer framework APIs

 This section is intended to be a reference for the commonly used APIs exposed by the synchronizer framework.

 ### Model Policies

 Model Policies can be seen as `post-save` hooks and they are generally defined in the `xos/synchronizer/model_policies` folder of your service.

 Model policies are generally used to dynamically create a service chain (when a ServiceInstance is created it will create a ServiceInstance of its east side Service)

-> Note that you'll need to add this folder in your synchronizer configuration file as
+> NOTE: You'll need to add this folder in your synchronizer configuration file
->```yaml
+> as:
+>
+> ```yaml
 > model_policies_dir: "/opt/xos/synchronizers/<synchronizer_name>/model_policies"
->```
+> ```

-A model policy is a class that inherits from `Policy`
+A model policy is a class that inherits from `Policy`:

 ```python
 from synchronizers.new_base.modelaccessor import MyServiceInstance, ServiceInstanceLink, model_accessor
 from synchronizers.new_base.policy import Policy

 class MyServiceInstancePolicy(Policy):
     model_name = "MyServiceInstance"
 ```